abrahamnaula/abrahamnaula/README.md

 # 🧢 About Me:
-💻 Currently working on schoolwork and a personal blog/website.<br>💡 Interests in Software Development and Data Science.
+💻 Currently studying for finals.<br>💡 Interests in Software Development and Data Science.

 ## 🌐 Socials: